-- 16. A society's achievement of good quality of life and the vision of what this entails directly influence institutions and governance systems and other indirect drivers and, through them, they influence all other elements.
+16. A society's achievement of good quality of life and the vision of what this entails directly influence institutions and governance systems and other indirect drivers and, through them, they influence all other elements.
 For example, to the extent that a good life refers to an individual's immediate material satisfaction and rights, or to the collective needs and rights of present and future generations, it affects institutions that operate from the subnational scale, such as land and water use rights, pollution control, and traditional arrangements for hunting and extraction, to the global scale, as in subscription to international treaties.
 Good quality of life, and views thereof, also indirectly shape, via institutions, the ways in which individuals and groups relate to nature.
-Perceptions of nature range from nature being considered as a separate entity to be exploited for the benefit of human societies to nature being seen as a sacred living entity of which humans are only one part. - 17.
-Institutions and governance systems and other indirect drivers affect all elements and are the root causes of the direct anthropogenic drivers that directly affect nature.
-For example, economic and demographic growth and lifestyle choices (indirect drivers) influence the amount of land that is converted and allocated to food crops, plantations or energy crops; accelerated carbon-based industrial growth over the past two centuries has led to anthropogenic climate change at the global scale; synthetic fertilizer subsidy policies have greatly contributed to the detrimental nutrient loading of freshwater and coastal ecosystems.
-All of these have strong effects on biodiversity, ecosystem functioning and their derived benefits and, in turn, influence different social arrangements intended to deal with these problems.
+For example, nature is viewed by some as a separate entity to be exploited for the benefit of society, while for others it is a sacred living entity of which humans are only one part.

+17. Institutions and governance systems and other indirect drivers affect all elements and are the root causes of the direct anthropogenic drivers that directly affect nature.
+For example, economic and demographic growth (indirect drivers) and lifestyle choices influence the amount of land that is converted and allocated to food crops, plantations or energy crops; accelerated carbon-based industrial growth over the past two centuries has led to anthropogenic climate change at the global scale; synthetic fertilizer subsidy policies have greatly contributed to the detrimental nutrient loading of freshwater and coastal ecosystems.
+All of these have strong effects on biodiversity ecosystem functioning and their derived benefits and, in turn, influence different social arrangements intended to deal with these problems.
 This may be seen, for example, at the global level, with institutions such as the United Nations Framework Convention on Climate Change, the Convention on Biological Diversity, the Convention on the Conservation of Migratory Species of Wild Animals or, at the national and subnational levels, arrangements in ministries or laws that have effectively contributed to the protection, restoration and sustainable management of biodiversity.